 No. Our training is about tactics and angles - not hitting hard.
 In Assaut Savate the successful fighter wins through inventive techniques, not by brute force.

 Do I need to be fit?

 Not to start with.
-But you will get fitter and conditioned training with us.
+But you will get fitter from training with us.
 We welcome you whatever your shape, size and level.

 A Savate workout will benefit: